electron/electron/docs/tutorial/debugging-main-process.md

 ## Use node-inspector for debugging

-__Note:__ Atom Shell uses node v0.11.13, which currently doesn't work very well with node-inspector, and the browser process would crash if you inspect the `process` object under node-inspector's console.
+__Note:__ Atom Shell uses node v0.11.13, which currently doesn't work very well with node-inspector, and the main process would crash if you inspect the `process` object under node-inspector's console.

 ### 1. Start the [node-inspector][node-inspector] server